The Next Generation Collaborative Enterprise

 Cisco’s enterprise architect collaborative work is commendable in this domain, and they have even released company guides to understand the Preferred Architecture models a bit better.
 Some of these guides that would assist companies with the deployment process include,

 - Design Overview Guides –This contains the descriptions concerning the Preferred Architecture.
-These are mainly pre-sales documents that would be of use to customers and even the sales teams helping them chose their Preferred Architecture.
+These are mainly pre-sales documents that would be of use to customers and even the sales teams helping them choose their Preferred Architecture.

 - CVD Guides –These are Cisco Validated Design documents mainly used for post-sales purposes.
 These contain details concerning the design and deployment recommendations along with the operational steps to carry out the deployment.

 - Alternative Design Guides –These documents are again recommended for post-sales purposes, and these contain steps concerning any free designs that need to be deployed for the current project.
-These guides always provide a reference to the foundations of the PA architecture and accordingly builds upon the optional steps that might be needed.
+These guides always provide a reference to the foundations of the PA architecture and accordingly build upon the optional steps that might be needed.

 Computer Solutions East provides the services when it comes to Cisco’s Collaboration Enterprise products since they are the official partners for them.
 CSE provides Cisco’s Meraki Wi-Fi 6 to its clients for managing their collaborative cloud solutions.
 This would assist organizations with constructing a network of increased density, therefore, saving a lot of time and even resources with just a simplistic approach.
 The product also provides users with secure access and firewall capabilities, which will decrease the intensity of threats that might hamper the deployment process.